diegomlombardo/Effort_Perception/README.md

 Still in progress — I’ll complete it soon.
 Doing my best as I go!

-% Some parts of this code were developed with assistance from ChatGPT by OpenAI.
+% Some parts of this codes and scripts were developed with assistance from ChatGPT by OpenAI.